The Varthin family name dates back to the ancient Anglo-Saxon

 Varthin has been spelled many different ways.
 Before English spelling became standardized over the last few hundred

 in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Varthin have been found, including Farthing, Fayting, Farthen, Farden, Fardon, Varthing, Vaytin, Fairthing, Fardin, Farthin and many more.

 Early Notables of the Varthin family (pre 1700)

-  Distinguished members of the family include John Fardon I (1700-1743), an

-  English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded

-  in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only

-  10 years old when his father died and seems to have been apprenticed in...

-  Another 58 words (4 lines of text) are included under the topic Early Varthin

-  Notables in all our PDF Extended History products and printed products wherever

-  possible.
+Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...
+Another 54 words (4 lines of text) are included under the topic Early Varthin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Varthin family to the New World and Oceana

 In an attempt to escape the chaos experienced in England